Melomaniac006/Melomaniac006/README.md

 ---

-# 🧠 Beyond the Code
+## 🧠 Beyond the Code

 <table>
 <tr>

 <td width="60%">

+### 🌟 Developer Mindset

 I build with **logic**, design with **purpose**, and learn through **experimentation**.

-> Code is the tool. **Thinking is the real skill.**
+> 💡 *Code is the tool.
+Thinking is the real skill.*

-🧩 Problem solver by habit.
+🧩 Problem solver by habit
-🚀 Curious builder by nature.
+🚀 Curious builder by nature
+🔍 Exploring **Machine Learning, IoT & Web Development**

 ### 🌐 Let's Connect